The end of high school football in Oregon? Coaches worry about declining numbers

 Casey is one of thousands of kids in Oregon leaving the sport.

-According to numbers KGW obtained through the Oregon School Activities Association, 23 percent fewer kids are playing high school football compared to ten years ago.
+According to numbers KGW obtained through the Oregon School Activities Association, 23 percent fewer kids are playing high school football compared to 10 years ago.

 Records show 11,891 kids are playing high school football this year, down from the 15,009 who played in the 2008-2009 school year.